Beat the Heat with an Energy-Efficient Home

 Bonus: Change Your Water Heater

 Water heaters use a lot of energy.
-If you have an older model, summer’s a great time to change it to a more energy-efficient model and prevent it from failing during the winter.
-No one wants to take a cold shower!
+If you have an older model, summer’s a great time to change it to a more energy-efficient model and prevent it from failing during the winter because one never wants to take a cold shower!
+We have many options from tank to tankless.

 When you use less energy, less heat is conducted.
 So, by saving energy in the summer, you are ensuring your home feels cooler.
 Use these tips to beat the heat with an energy-efficient home!